-Students who are suspended or dismissed will receive no refund of tuition.
+Students who are suspended or dismissed will receive no refund of tuition, housing, meals, or other fees.
 Students on scholarship or athletic grant-in-aid forfeit all benefits when suspended or dismissed during a semester.

 In Case of Course Drop